Al 3104 Powder

 | Aluminum (Al) | Balance |

-Aluminum forms the matrix providing low density, ductility and corrosion resistance.
+Aluminum forms the matrix providing ductility, toughness and corrosion resistance.

-AlSi10 powder possesses an excellent combination of properties making it suitable for various demanding applications:
+AlSi50 powder possesses a unique mix of properties making it suitable for high performance applications:

 | Property | Value |